Download the notebook here! Interactive online version: colab

 ../../_images/measure-impact_02-directed-acyclic-graphs_lecture_15_0.png

-Collider Bias in Action
+Collider bias in action

 True discrimination effect: 30% increase in force for minorities